Hazards generated by volcanic activity

 Different volcanoes produce different types of lava.
 Lava composition varies in terms of temperature and composition, particularly their silica content.
 The hottest lavas with the lower silica content are quite runny.
-These are known as basaltic lavas.
-They are able to travel over long distances even over relief that is relatively gently sloping, before cooling and solidifying as basalt.
-At the other extreme lava that is relatively cool (around 700°C) with a high silica content form only slow moving flows.
-Rhyolite is an example of this type of lava.
+These are known as basic or basaltic lavas.
+They are able to travel long distances even over relief that is relatively gently sloping, before cooling and solidifying as basalt.
+At the other extreme lava that is relatively cool (around 700°C) with a high silica content form only slow-moving flows.
+Acidic lava, such as rhyolite, is an example of this type of lava.

 What is a pyroclastic flow?

 A pyroclastic flow is a fast-moving current of hot gas and rock (collectively known as tephra), which reaches speeds moving away from a volcano of up to 700 km/h (450 mph).
 The gas can reach temperatures of about 1,000 °C. Pyroclastic flows normally hug the ground and travel downhill or spread laterally under gravity.
 Their speed depends upon the density of the current, the volcanic output rate, and the gradient of the slope.
 They are a common and devastating result of certain explosive volcanic eruptions.
 The inhalation of hot and poisonous gas and ash causes almost instant death.
 In AD 79 a pyroclastic flow from Mount Vesuvius overwhelmed the Roman city of Pompeii.